-A great example of Korean melodrama is the Endless Love series that features four different dramas entitled Autumn in My Heart, Winter Sonata, Summer Scent, and Spring Waltz, named after Korea’s four seasons.
+A great example of Korean melodrama is the Endless Love series, which features four different dramas entitled Autumn in My Heart, Winter Sonata, Summer Scent, and Spring Waltz, named after the four seasons in Korea.

 In the past, it was a big challenge for many foreigners living outside Korea who have an interest in South Korean dramas to find an app or website for watching them.
 However, thanks to technology and the ever-increasing popularity of K-dramas, they’re easily accessible now.

-These days watching South Korean dramas could be done comfortably through Netflix!
+These days, watching dramas could be done comfortably through Netflix!
 You can stream Korean series or a movie through their website or app, or you can also download the video for offline binge-watching.
 Some K-dramas are also listed as Netflix originals.
 We’ve listed some of them below.

-As Korean dramas increase in popularity and demand, this app is investing more in South Korean series and movies this year.
-If you’re a subscriber, you’ll definitely have a longer list of Korean series and movies on your account.
+As Korean dramas increase in popularity and demand, this app is investing more in Korean series and movies this year.
+If you’re a subscriber, you’ll definitely have a long list of series and movies on your account.